-The Advisor has contractually agreed through September 30, 2024 to waive its fees and/or reimburse fund expenses to the extent necessary to maintain the fund's total annual operating expenses (excluding certain expenses such as extraordinary expenses, taxes, brokerage, interest expense and acquired fund fees and expenses) at 1.10%, 1.85%, 0.85%, 0.85% and 0.95% for Class A, Class C, Class R6, Institutional Class and Class S, respectively.
-In addition, the Advisor has contractually agreed through February 28, 2025 to waive its fees and/or reimburse fund expenses to the extent necessary to maintain the fund's total annual operating expenses (excluding certain expenses such as extraordinary expenses, taxes, brokerage, interest expense and acquired fund fees and expenses) at a ratio no higher than 1.35% for Class R. The agreements may only be terminated with the consent of the fund's Board.
+For DWS Global Macro Fund, the Advisor has contractually agreed through September 30, 2024 to waive its fees and/or reimburse fund expenses to the extent necessary to maintain the fund's total annual operating expenses (excluding certain expenses such as extraordinary expenses, taxes, brokerage, interest expense and acquired fund fees and expenses) at 1.29% and 1.04% for Class A and Institutional Class, respectively.
+In addition, the Advisor has contractually agreed through February 28, 2025 to waive its fees and/or reimburse fund expenses to the extent necessary to maintain the fund's total annual operating expenses (excluding certain expenses such as extraordinary expenses, taxes, brokerage, interest expense and acquired fund fees and expenses) at ratios no higher than 2.04%, 1.54%, 0.95% and 1.04% for Class C, Class R, Class R6 and Class S, respectively.
+The agreements may only be terminated with the consent of the fund's Board.